Guidelines for submitting images for PPS competitions

 Priority level: Please indicate each image’s priority (A, B, C etc) as part of the image naming, for both Digital and Print entries.
 If there is an excessively large number of entries, the Competition Secretary may be obliged to reduce each member’s entry to fewer images (eg to limit the competition to A-only, or A and B, entries).
 The Competition Secretary’s decision is final in the event of this clause being invoked, and will be announced as soon as possible after the closing date for submissions; if a member fails to prioritise their images, they will be contacted, if practical, otherwise priority will be randomly allocated.

 (For the Nan Borthwick, prints should be marked so it’s clear which goes Left, Middle, Right when they are displayed together).

-All submissions should be made by the specified date for the particular competition.
+Hand-in dates: All submissions should be made by the specified date for the particular competition.

-For externally-judged competitions, this is usually three weeks ahead of the competition night.
+Externally-judged competitions are those judged by a non-member, who receives the entries in advance for lengthy consideration.
+Hand-in is usually three weeks ahead of the competition night.
 This is to ensure that the judge will have sufficient time to give meaningful feedback about each image in the limited time available.

 For dates, see the competitions pages.

 Common pitfalls that will detract from an image’s overall score